Updated: Feb 28, 2025

 Other items to document include:

-• Whether any rates from any payers are below Medicare rates.
-This figure should be zero as, on average, private payers pay 224% above Medicare rates, according to a Rand Corporation study.
+• whether any rates from any payers are below Medicare rates.
+This figure should be zero as, on average, private payers pay 224% above Medicare rates, according to a recent Rand Corporation study.

-• What portion of your revenue each payer contributes.
+• the portion of your revenue each payer contributes.
 Negotiate most aggressively with your biggest payers.

 While these steps require significant time investment upfront, the benefits roll in for years to come.
 Further, once your system is in place, the time it takes to update it each year diminishes significantly.